 Preset temperatures and temperature settings

 Some kettles can be set to a range of temperatures, which is handy if you're particular about water temperatures for tea-making, or for when you just need very hot water rather than boiling (such as when filling a hot water bottle).
-Our lab tests show that these different temperature settings aren't always very accurate.
+Although it's worth noting that our lab tests show that these different temperature settings aren't always very accurate.

 Are 'quiet boil' kettles really quiet?